Joseph Goebbels: World War II

 By early 1943, the war produced a labour crisis for the regime.
-Hitler created a three-man committee with representatives of the State, the army, and the Party in an attempt to centralise control of the war economy.
-The committee members were Hans Lammers (head of the Reich Chancellery), Field Marshal Wilhelm Keitel, chief of the Oberkommando der Wehrmacht (Armed Forces High Command; OKW), and Martin Bormann, who controlled the Party.
+Hitler created a three-man committee with representatives of the State, the army, and the party in an attempt to centralise control of the war economy.
+The committee members were Hans Lammers (head of the Reich Chancellery), Field Marshal Wilhelm Keitel, chief of the Oberkommando der Wehrmacht (Armed Forces High Command; OKW), and Martin Bormann, who controlled the party.
 The committee was intended to independently propose measures regardless of the wishes of various ministries, with Hitler reserving most final decisions to himself.
 The committee, soon known as the Dreierausschuß (Committee of Three), met eleven times between January and August 1943.
 However, they ran up against resistance from Hitler's cabinet ministers, who headed deeply entrenched spheres of influence and were excluded from the committee.
 Seeing it as a threat to their power, Goebbels, Göring, and Speer worked together to bring it down.
 The result was that nothing changed, and the Committee of Three declined into irrelevance by September 1943.

 Partly in response to being excluded from the Committee of Three, Goebbels pressured Hitler to introduce measures that would produce "total war", including closing businesses not essential to the war effort, conscripting women into the labour force, and enlisting men in previously exempt occupations into the Wehrmacht.
 Some of these measures were implemented in an edict of 13 January, but to Goebbels' dismay, Göring demanded that his favourite restaurants in Berlin should remain open, and Lammers successfully lobbied Hitler to have women with children exempted from conscription, even if they had child care available.
 After receiving an enthusiastic response to his speech of 30 January 1943 on the topic, Goebbels believed he had the support of the German people in his call for total war.
 His next speech, the Sportpalast speech of 18 February 1943, was a passionate demand for his audience to commit to total war, which he presented as the only way to stop the Bolshevik onslaught and save the German people from destruction.
 The speech also had a strong antisemitic element and hinted at the extermination of the Jewish people that was already underway.
 The speech was presented live on radio and was filmed as well.
 During the live version of the speech, Goebbels accidentally begins to mention the "extermination" of the Jews; this is omitted in the published text of the speech.

 Goebbels' efforts had little impact for the time being, because Hitler, who in principle was in favour of total war, was not prepared to implement changes over the objections of his ministers.
-The discovery around this time of a mass grave of Polish officers that had been killed by the Red Army in the 1940 Katyn massacre was made use of by Goebbels in his propaganda in an attempt to drive a wedge between the Soviets and the other western allies.
+The discovery around this time of a mass grave of Polish officers that had been killed by the Soviet NKVD in the 1940 Katyn massacre was made use of by Goebbels in his propaganda in an attempt to drive a wedge between the Soviets and the other Western Allies.